Courage is not the absence of fear. It is going forward with the face of fear.

 Tips for Using Your Smartphone to Record Video

 - Charge your phone before you head out to events. 😉 Bring a backup charger if it will be a long day.

 - Hold the phone sideways!
 Always!

-- Hold your arms close to your side, or use a tripod, monopod, or selfie stick… to make the video smooth and steady.
+- Hold your arms close to your side, or use a tripod, monopod, or selfie stick to make the video smooth and steady.

 - Try to get close enough to get decent audio.